-I have been working on starting up a space in Copenhagen for the last year.
-I have been running into different challenges along the way and the profile is not complete yet.
-My idea is to start a book archive in Copenhagen with artists books, booklets, zines, self-published stuff and a publishing workshop, so by open call people can come and print a limited number of low-fi publications.
-I would also like to use the space for screenings, debates, lectures, artist-talks, workshops and small soup kitchens if possible.
-I have been looking for spaces for the last year, but everything is very expensive in Copenhagen because such spaces are made for shops with income.
+I have been working on starting

+up a space in Copenhagen for the last year.
+I have been running in to different challenges along the way and the profile is not complete vet.
+My idea is to start a bookarchive in Copenhagen with artistbooks, booklets, zines, selfpublished stuff and a publishingworkshop, so people by open call can come and print a limited number of lowfi publications.
+I also would like to use the space for screenings, debates, lectures, artist-talks, workshops and small soupkitchens if possible.
+I have been looking for spaces the last year, but everything is very expensive in Copenhagen because such spaces is made for shops with income.
 That makes it difficult to make a space with no income, but a good challenge I think.
-There is funding to get, but in a way it would be nice to be totally independent so I have to figure out a structure, maybe membership, donations or other possibilities.
-But a space is maybe not extremely necessary, it would also be possible to make a mobile book-archive and have lectures, workshops etc. in the public space.
-I feel it would be very interesting to see if it is possible to start a bigger for printed matter in Copenhagen and to have a place where people can show their stuff.
+There is funding to get, but in a way it would be nice to be totally independent so I have to figure out a structure, maybe membership, donations or other possibilities But a space is maybe not extremely necessary, it would also be possible to make a mobile book-archive and have lectures, workshops etc. in public space.
+I feel it would be very interesting to see if its possible to start a bigger scene regarding printed matter in Copenhagen and to have a place where people can show their stuff.

-You have asked students at FAA to produce artists books for the show in Konstfack.
+You have asked students at FAA to produce artist books for the show in Konstfack.
 What could you say about the results so far, as there is still a month to go?
 What are the (dis)similarities between various booklets?
-Would it be possible to generalise on the content and form of these contributions?
-What do you think is the ultimate goal of artist books anyway?
+Would it be possible to generalize on the content and form of these contributions?
+What do you think - what is the ultimate goal of artist books anyway?

-Since I proposed the project, I have had a couple of meetings with people in both Copenhagen and Odense.
-They have been interesting meetings where we have talked about ideas for books, how to display in Stockholm and what we think is interesting about publications.
-Over 20 people have shown interest and more may be coming, so it will be interesting to see the results.
-It seems like people feel that it's a nice opportunity to make their first artist book and they are very excited.
+Since I proposed the project, I have had a couple of meetings with people both in Copenhagen and Odense.
+It have been some interested meetings, where we have talked about ideas for books, how to display in Stockholm and what we think is interesting about publications.
+Over 20 people have showed interest and more are maybe coming, so it will be interesting to see the results.
+It seems like people feel that, its a nice opportunity to make their first artistbook and they are very exited.
 The ideas in the group are very different from each other.
-Some people have had the idea of making a publication for some time, so they use this project to execute it, while others are getting new ideas.
-We will try to go to a craft school in Copenhagen that has a bookbinding department, so we can learn some tricks and maybe get help.
-I don't think any of the books will look alike, neither in content nor in form, because even if we talk about ideas, we still work in such different fields and have very different interests.
-People are trying to convey a part of their usual art practice in an artist's book and the ideas I have heard, have involved drawing, photography, painting, writing and also more conceptual works.
-I don't think its possible for me as an individual to represent a school, so in that sense this is a better representation because I invite everybody to contribute with something.
+Some people have had an idea about making a publication for some time, so they use this project for executing it and others are getting new ideas.
+We will try to go to a craftschool in Copenhagen, that have a bookbinding department, so we can learn some tricks and get help maybe.
+I don't think any of the books will look a like. either in content nor form, because even if we talk about ideas, we still work in such different fields and have very different interests.
+People are trying to convey a part of their usual artpractice into an artistsbook and the ideas I have heard, have envolved drawing, photography, painting, writing and also more conceptual works.

+I don't think its possible for me as an individual to represent a school, so in that term this is a better representation because I invite everybody to contribute with something.

-I think the goal of artists books differs depending on how the artist wants to work, but there is a good (but long) quote by Sol Lewitt who talks about it:
+I think the goal of artistbooks differs from how artist want to work, but there is a good (but long) quote by Sol Lewitt who talks about it: